TwilioDevEd/authy2fa-sinatra/README.md

    $ ngrok http 9292
    ```

-1. Go to your Authy Dashboard and register the callback endpoint under _Settings_.
+1. Go to your Twilio Console and register the callback endpoint under your Authy app's _Push Authentication_.
 Your endpoint will look like `http://[your-subdomain].ngrok.io/authy/callback`.

 1. Check it out at http://[your-subdomain].ngrok.io